vuonghy2442/lonelybot/docs/macro_formalization.md

   which is the guarded-counter system's fundamental cycle and the proof that no single-word probe (canonical representative) can replace the closure walk: the opening exists only at the interior word.
+- The interval-abstraction question (probe `debug_closure_shape`, 2,310
+  corpus states): 53.7% of closures are exactly their componentwise bounding box — but those are the trivial ones (median size 3, 31.7% volume-1), while **98.1% of the total walk cost is carried by the holey closures** (p10 completeness 0.333, sizes to 2,956).
+The reachable set of the diagonal core is a *staircase*, not a box: range arithmetic is exact exactly where it does not matter and too loose where it does.
+This is the measured form of "no closed form below the fixpoint on the diagonal".
+- The dominance-port question (probe `debug_closure_dominance`, §5.2
+  lifted into the walker: ≥3 unlocked stackables → only the lowest): opening-preserving (0 lost openings on 9,299 goals over 1,962 states — edge-filtering explores a subset, and the subset still reaches every opening) but **0.0% closure-size cut** (22,353 → 22,352 words).
+The
+  mechanism: the closure is already self-pruned — the root is swept (§5.1 at board level), and the `sm`-prefix gives each suit exactly one re-stackable card at a time (a deeper worry-back kills the previous one's stackability), so up-edges are ≤1 per suit and the ≥3 precondition of §5.2 essentially never materializes inside the closure.
+The engine's dominances prune redundancies the full game's reveals and draws create; the swept-root closure never has them.
+  Recorded so the port is not re-proposed.

 ### 8.5 The kill lemmas — the necessary fragment [~; Lean candidates]